SankalaniGIT/SankalaniGIT/README.md

 ## Hi there 👋
-Busy on contributing for Otelier ❤️, all are Private Repos.
+Actively contributing to projects at Otelier ❤️, All repositories are private, but the impact is real!

+Quality-driven software engineer with a passion for automation and innovation.
+Building robust solutions through collaboration, testing, and continuous learning.

 [![](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/madushika-deshappriya/)